-Buy It: Blue Apron; Price: $10 per serving
+Buy it: Blue Apron; Price: Starts at $7.49 per serving

-Best for: People Who Need Customizeable Meal Plans
+Best for People Who Need Customizable Meal Plans: Sun Basket

 Sun Basket offers a good amount of gluten-free and grain-free options as well as Mediterranean diet-based meals suitable for people with diabetes and heart disease.

-Delivery Options: Pick 2 to 4 recipes per week for two or up to four people.
+Delivery options: Pick two to five meals per week for two to four people.

-LeeAnn Weintraub, MPH, RD, notes that, while weight loss and maintenance depend on your individual calorie requirements, keep in mind that the meals portioned for "two people" may be more than you need.
-"I found that meals for 'two' were more food than my husband and I would eat in one sitting, and we would have enough for one leftover meal — usually lunch the next day for one of us."
+Dietitian LeeAnn Weintraub, MPH, RD, notes that, while weight loss and maintenance depend on your individual calorie requirements, keep in mind that the meals portioned for "two people" may be more than you need.
+"I found that meals for 'two' were more food than my husband and I would eat in one sitting, and we would have enough for one leftover meal — usually lunch the next day for one of us," she says.

-Buy It: Green Chef; Price: $13 per serving
+Buy it: Green Chef; Price: Starts at $5.99 per serving